simmatrix/Aspect-Based-Sentiment-Analysis/README.md

 # Aspect-Based-Sentiment-Analysis

+> Note: This forked repository removed the WordNetLemmatizer as with that in place, the original script failed to be run

 Sentiment analysis is increasingly viewed as a vital task both from an academic and a commercial standpoint.
 The majority of current approaches, however, attempt to detect the overall polarity of a sentence, paragraph, or text span, regardless of the entities mentioned (e.g., laptops, restaurants) and their aspects (e.g., battery, screen; food, service).
 By contrast, this task is concerned with aspect based sentiment analysis (ABSA), where the goal is to identify the aspects of given target entities and the sentiment expressed towards each aspect.
 Datasets consisting of customer reviews with human authored annotations identifying the mentioned aspects of the target entities and the sentiment polarity of each aspect will be provided.

 In particular, the task consists of the following subtasks:
-Subtask 1: Aspect term extraction
+- Subtask 1: Aspect term extraction
-Subtask 2: Aspect term polarity
+- Subtask 2: Aspect term polarity
-Subtask 3: Aspect category detection
+- Subtask 3: Aspect category detection
-Subtask 4: Aspect category polarity
+- Subtask 4: Aspect category polarity

-Datasets Used:
+## Datasets Used:

 We used the datasets from SemEval 2016 ABSA datasets for restaurant reviews.

-Steps:
+## Steps:

 1) Download stanford-corenlp suite from https://www.dropbox.com/sh/rk3901gi9l50d54/AACrT_RwI84HWFfclrRTTkVNa?dl=0
     This should be kept in the same folder as the project.